-Ready to learn the London System?
-In a time where the opening phase has become extremely important, every chess player must give this phase its due attention.
-With various good books available, the quantity of information on the internet and the powerful engines, it is no wonder that it is now very difficult to get a big advantage out of the opening, never mind winning a game out of it.
+London System: Ready to learn it?
+In a time when the opening phase has become extremely important, every chess player must give this phase its due attention.
+With various good books available, the quantity of information on the internet, and the powerful engines, it is no wonder that it is now very difficult to get a big advantage out of the opening, never mind win a game out of it.

 Everybody knows a decent amount of theory, there is no doubt about that.
 However, not everybody has the time and energy to learn long and complicated lines and we’d even say that, depending on your level, it may even be completely unnecessary.
-Up to a certain level, it is more important to devote your energy to understanding the important concepts of the game than learning moves by heart.
+Up to a certain level, it is more important to devote your energy to understanding the important concepts of the game than to learning moves by heart.

 If you are one of these players, we can suggest you give the London System a look.

 Here are a few reasons why this opening might suit you:

 This is perhaps the most important thing about London System.
 This is more of a system than an opening with long lines that involve remembering exact moves.
 Here the accent is more on knowing the plans, how to place your pieces, and understanding the arising pawn structures.

 You will find that in the latest years many Grandmasters have included it in their repertoire with good results, with one of the most famous specialists being Gata Kamsky.
 Thanks to their games the theory of this opening has, of course, started to develop, but you can use it more as a guideline; it’s not a know-by-heart or get into a worse position kind of repertoire.